 Admittedly, OpenSCAD is not for everyone.
-This may well be the best 3D modeling software is for die hard modeling enthusiasts, who relish in seeing in their code come to life in the 3D printer.
+This may well be the best free 3D modeling software is for die hard modeling enthusiasts, who relish in seeing in their code come to life in the 3D printer.

 What is this 3D design software?
 Sculptris is a free 3D modeling software by the same developers as ZBrush.
 It has similar, though fewer features than ZBrush.
 Even beginners can grasp the basic techniques of Sculptris quickly and produce printable models.

-As in more advanced sculpting tools, the main concept is that you don’t try to create a high-resolution mesh right from the start.
+As in more advanced sculpting tools, the main concept of this free 3D modeling software is that you don’t try to create a high-resolution mesh right from the start.
 But build up levels of detail step by step.
 In practice, you will either start out with a primitive that you mold into your 3D design from scratch or load template (a generic human body etc.) as a basis.
 The groundwork is always to define the silhouette (arms, heads, limbs) in very broad brushes.
 From there you can switch to smaller brushes and sculpt large details, pronounced muscles, fingers and the like.
 Only then you can add intricate details like wrinkles or scars using finer brushes.

 In terms of 3D modeling itself, 3ds Max is capable of creating parametric and organic objects with polygon, subdivision surface, and spline-based modeling features.
 Features interesting (for designers in particular) are the NURBS-based modeling tools in this 3D modeling software that allows for both organic and mathematically precise meshes.
 Among the more other techniques is the ability to create models from point cloud data.